stevegrunwell/stevegrunwell-com-legacy/wp-content/plugins/wordpress-backup-to-dropbox/readme.txt

 == Changelog ==

+= 1.4.3 =
+* Fixed issue where autorise link was invalid
+* Fixed session has time out issue
+* Added error message for users who's server has not connection to the internet
+* Added depricated page for people using PHP < 5.2.16
+* Added priority support premium extension

+= 1.4.2 =
+* Fixed the uninstaller
+* Fixed issue where files over 10mb where not being uploaded in their correct directories
+* FIxed a fatal error on a corrupt processed files list

+= 1.4.1 =
+* Fixed exclude widget checkbox css position
+* Fixed issue where all files where being uploaded in subsequent backups
+* Fixed cannot access empty property fatal error
+* Moved the safe mode warning out of the settings page to the backup log
+* The backup log now logs to a file in 'wp-content/backups' that is uploaded to Dropbox at the end of a backup
+* Allow for multiple emails in the email extension
+* Allow for sub folders in the store in subfolder setting

 = 1.4 =

 * Implemented a brand new Dropbox API library that utilises chunked uploads for large files.